joshhornby/joshhornby.github.io/_posts/2026-02-13-when-to-say-no.md

 When it conflicts with priorities.
 Every company has more ideas than capacity.
 When a new request conflicts with agreed priorities, the answer is usually no unless those priorities change.

 When your gut says no. Sometimes you can't explain exactly why something feels wrong.
-Trust that instinct, at least enough to slow down and understand it.
-Your experience is spotting patterns in situations that haven't fully shown themselves.
+Trust that instinct, at least enough to slow down and work out where it came from.
+Your experience is spotting a pattern before it has fully formed.

 ## How to say no